When it comes to vaporwave vs synthwave, these genres (or “micro genres”) are often mixed up or even considered sub-genres of each other.

-If you’re hearing slowed down loops from 80s and 90s pop, RnB, or smooth jazz then you’re listening to vaporwave.
+If you’re hearing slowed-down loops from the 80s and 90s pop, RnB, or smooth jazz then you’re listening to vaporwave.
 If you can hear a lot of 80s synthesizers along with a steady, driving rhythm that you can either nod your head to or dance to, chances are it’s synthwave.

-As you might have expected, this is a generalization, and there are plenty of examples that fail this test.
+As you might have expected, this is a generalization, and plenty of examples fail this test.

 For example, the ‘utopian virtual’ style of vaporwave features mostly original compositions made with MIDI and synthesizers (generally 90s ROMplers).
 As well as this, there are synthwave artists who are much more minimalist with their use of percussion and might even make straight up ‘ambient synthwave.’